IsmailAlaouiAbdellaoui/Financial-Forecasting-ML/README.md

 ## Results

 For the **classification** :
-* Simple SVM gave 51.72% of accuracy
+* Simple SVM gave an accuracy of 51.72%
-* A 24*8*2*8*1 Neural Network gave of accuracy 52.37%
+* A 24*8*2*8*1 Neural Network gave an accuracy of 52.37%

 For the **Regression** :
 * Simple SVM gave an MSE of 4.99e-05
 * A 24*12*1 Neural Network gave an MSE of 0.7357

 ## Things to improve the models :
+* Try other algos ( GaussianBayes, Random Trees, K Nearest Neighbors ... )
-* Do feature selection using Chi Square , or RSE ( and compare them )
+* Do feature selection using Chi Square , or RFE ( and compare them )
 * Do 5 fold cross-validation using TimeSeriesSplit ( from sklearn )
-* Do GridSearchCV to find the best parameters ( or use RandomSearchCV if too exhaustive )
+* Do GridSearchCV to find the best parameters ( or use RandomizedSearchCV if too exhaustive )
 * Explore how the structure of the NN affects accuracy/MSE ( in terms of depth and length of layers )
 * Use Recurrent NNs